-It just so happens 🙂 that Dave Taylor, the owner of drillers.com also owns Relentless Pursuit of Perfection Ltd. (also known as rp²).
+It just so happens 🙂 that Dave Taylor, the owner of drillers.com, also owns Relentless Pursuit of Perfection Ltd. (also known as rp²).
 Dave ‘walked the walk’ in performance relevant roles at Chevron, Shell, Amerada Hess, and BP. rp² has and continues to perform DWOPs for some of the largest and most successful oil companies in the world, including the companies he worked at 15-30+ years ago.

-It’s evident that planning is needed for any commercial or infrastructure project.
+Planning is needed for any commercial or infrastructure project.
 An oil and gas project is more demanding than most similar types of endeavours because:

 - It’s not one company doing the work, its a group of companies, contractors and agencies.

 - In addition to industry best practices, there’s always a unique set of circumstances for each project.
 For example, there may be environmental, cultural, political or local regulatory considerations that might get missed.